FatherShawn/cp_learning/docs/cp_latent_dataset.md

     1 if censored, -1 if uncensored, 0 as default (undetermined)

-Each QuackImageData stores one numpy array:
+Each QuackLatentData stores one numpy array:

 pixels